Research Agenda

 Study 5: Accessibility of Mental Health Services: Identifying and Measuring Organizational Factors Associated with Reducing Mental Health Disparities

-The Center’s underlying approach is guided by its theory of implementation factors that influence access and utilization of services and supports within systems of care.
-This theory includes an assumption that to be effective, a system of care for children with serious emotional disturbances and their families must be responsive to the community context, including being culturally competent.
+The Center's underlying approach was guided by its theory of implementation factors that influence access and utilization of services and supports within systems of care.
+This theory included an assumption that to be effective, a system of care for children with serious emotional disturbances and their families must be responsive to the community context, including being culturally competent.
 Systems of care must both acknowledge and incorporate the importance of culture at all levels of functioning to provide optimal access to mental health services for racially/ethnically diverse populations.
-This study focuses on the identification of field-based systemic organizational practices that offer examples of how the concept of cultural competence can be operationalized and implemented within systems of care to improve access to services and supports and reduce mental health disparities.
+This study focused on the identification of field-based systemic organizational practices that offered examples of how the concept of cultural competence can be operationalized and implemented within systems of care to improve access to services and supports and reduce mental health disparities.

-The particular focus of this study will be to identify which systemic organizational practices, rather than clinical practices, operate within systems of care that demonstrate improved access to mental health services.
-The research questions for this study focus on children and families from four diverse groups (Asian/Pacific Islanders, Latinos/Hispanics, Native Americans and African Americans):
+The particular focus of this study was to identify which systemic organizational practices, rather than clinical practices, operated within systems of care that demonstrated improved access to mental health services.
+The research questions for this study focused on children and families from four diverse groups (Asian/Pacific Islanders, Latinos/Hispanics, Native Americans and African Americans):

 • Are there observable and measurable field-based organizational practices within systems of care that are associated with improved access and utilization of mental health services by ethnically/racially diverse children with serious emotional disturbances and their families?